 - support of health partners and other stakeholders tackling complex health concerns

-How will FastTrack work?
+How does FastTrack work?

 The FastTrack program is intended for students who have maintained a strong academic record (a minimum 3.25 GPA through 4 semesters of college), a personal background and/or experiences that are relevant to the program, a commitment to the health of the community and a well-conceived reason to participate.